 The Windows UI Library is a set of NuGet packages that provide controls and other user interface elements for Windows 10 apps.
 WinUI started as a toolkit that provided new and updated versions of WinRT XAML controls for UWP apps that target down-level versions of Windows 10.
 WinUI has grown in scope, and is now the modern native user interface (UI) platform for Windows 10 apps across UWP, .NET, and native Win32.

 You can use WinUI in the following ways in desktop apps:

-- You can update existing WPF, Windows Forms, and C++/Win32 apps to use XAML Islands to host WinUI 2.x controls in the apps.
+- You can update existing WPF, Windows Forms, and C++/Win32 apps with XAML Islands and host WinUI 2.x controls.